Viber/creators-hub/docs/bots-api/resources/pay/intro.md

 # Viber Bot Payments API

-Certainly!
 The Payment section of the Viber Bot API documentation provides information<br/>
 on how to set up payment functionality for your bot.
 This includes the ability to create a<br/>
 payment account, as well as how to send payment requests to your users.